imanmossavat/board2move_legal_chessformer/read_me.md

 * Embeds board features.
 * Uses positional encodings.
 * Uses a bi-linear form to model interactions between squares of from- and to- squares.
+Also a learns a dedicated [CLS] token (no positional encoding) and use it for logits

 * Outputs logits over the entire move vocabulary.

 ---